coryjcombs/PhillipsInteractive/README.md

 # PhillipsInteractive
-R Shiny app for exploration of interest rate and unemployment data for empirical testing of the Phillips curve
+R Shiny app development for exploration of interest rate and unemployment data for empirical testing of the Phillips curve